verrazzano/docs/content/en/docs/backup/keycloak.md

    EOF
    ```

-2. Confirm that the backup operation is complete, by running the following command on the original cluster and ensure that the
+2. Confirm that the backup operation is complete.
+Run the following command on the original cluster and ensure that the `STATUS` is `Completed`.
-   STATUS is Completed.
    {{< clipboard >}}
    ```bash
    $ kubectl get MySQLBackup --namespace keycloak